-We’ve reached peak #sharklove with 30 years of Shark Week.
-Every July, viewers settle in for a full week of mesmerizing nature programming complete with merchandise, celebrity appearances, and drinking games.
+#sharklove peaked with over 30 years of Shark Week.
+Every summer, viewers settle in for a full week of mesmerizing nature programming complete with merchandise, celebrity appearances, and drinking games.

 The answer can be found (of all places) at the Jersey Shore.